sirko-io/engine/README.md

     $ sudo docker run -d --name sirko -p 4000:4000 --restart always -v ~/sirko.conf:/usr/local/sirko/sirko.conf dnesteryuk/sirko:latest
     ```

-    **IMPORTANT:** If you host the Neo4j instance on your server, you have to make sure the engine has access to it.
+    **IMPORTANT:** If you host the Neo4j instance on your server, you have to be sure the engine has access to it.
 To do that, use a network argument while launching the container:

     ```
     $ sudo docker run -d --name sirko -p 4000:4000 --restart always --network host -v ~/sirko.conf:/usr/local/sirko/sirko.conf dnesteryuk/sirko:latest